Food Bank of Alaska: History

 Food Bank of Alaska was incorporated in 1979 by Anchorage church volunteers who sought to reduce food waste and improve access to food across the state.
 Early founders included Mary Jane Landstrom, who served as the first board president, and other community leaders committed to salvaging surplus food that would otherwise go to waste.

 In its first full year, the organization distributed 47,470 pounds of food to 22 partner agencies.
 By its 25th anniversary in 2004, Food Bank of Alaska had expanded to serve dozens of communities statewide, laying the foundation for a broader anti-hunger network.

 Food Bank of Alaska has been part of the Feeding America network since at least 2006, when the national Hunger in America study included the organization as a participating food bank.

 Leadership has shifted over the decades.
 Susannah Morgan served as executive director from 2001 to 2012, a period when the food bank scaled operations significantly, expanded USDA commodity programs, and extended services from Anchorage into rural communities.
 She departed in 2012 to become CEO of Oregon Food Bank.
 Michael Miller succeeded her from 2012 to 2015, followed by Jim Baldwin from 2015 until 2021.
 In 2022, Cara Durr became CEO, bringing a background in public policy and advocacy to the role.

 As demand for food assistance has grown, the food bank has continually scaled up.
-In fiscal year 2024 it reported distributing 7.9 million pounds of food through more than 150 partner agencies statewide.
-Media coverage in 2024 and 2025 documented rising need, logistical challenges in shipping food to rural Alaska, and the food bank’s role in public discussions about federal SNAP and Medicaid cuts.
+In 2025, the organization reported distributing 10.1 million pounds of food statewide.
+Media coverage in 2024 and 2025 documented rising need, logistical challenges in shipping food to rural Alaska, and the food bank's role in public discussions about federal SNAP and Medicaid cuts.